 So we've talked about squirrels, raccoon's, and bats living in the chimney and fireplace now we have to talk about chimney swifts.
 Loud screeching noises come bellowing through your home from the fireplace.
 This is most likely chimney swifts.
 Chimney swifts are a type of black bird that lives in Michigan.
 There really isn't a lot you can do right away to get rid of a nest of chimney swifts.
 Most chimney swifts make their nest somewhere in the middle of the chimney making it impossible to get to without damaging the nest and killing the birds.
 We typically wait for the young to be raised and then return to the home to clean out the chimney and cap it.
 If the birds are adults and still live in your chimney we can install a one-way door on your chimney stack to get rid of them.
 Then once the birds are out we can install the proper cap to keep them from returning.

-Michigan Bat Control, Inc. of Oakland County, MI proudly services all of the following cities and surrounding areas listed below.
-For raccoon removal in a chimney, chimney cap installation, birds in a chimney, squirrels in a chimney or any other critter in the fireplace.
+Michigan Bat Control and Wildlife Solutions of Oakland County, MI proudly services all of the following cities and surrounding areas listed below for chimney cap installation services.

 Auburn Hills, Berkley, Beverly Hills, Bingham Farms, Birmingham, Bloomfield Hills, Clarkston, Clawson, Commerce Twp., Farmington, Farmington Hills, Ferndale, Franklin, Highland, Holly, Lake Orion, Madison Heights, Millford, Novi, Oak Park, Ortonville, Oxford, Pontiac, Rochester, Rochester Hills, Royal Oak, South Lyon, Southfield, Troy, Walled lake, Wixom, West Bloomfield, Wolverine Lake, and all surrounding Oakland county areas.